grame-cncm/faustwebsite/download.md

 Please note that Faust can also be used from [Csound6](http://www.youtube.com/watch?v=y8Hjl_LHHU4) and an experimental version of [Antescofo](https://www.youtube.com/watch?v=HFTw387rJto).

 ### FaustLive demo ###

+Here is a short video explaining the main characteristics of the FaustLive application:

 <iframe id="ytplayer" type="text/html" width="320" height="195" src="http://www.youtube.com/embed/8ZUD2c5D-PU" frameborder="0" />